KhachDavid/khachdavid.github.io/personal-website/src/markdown/scallop_eyes.md

 ### Conclusion

-The scallop eye is a marvel of evolutionary adaptation, optimized for underwater vision and offering fascinating insights into the intersection of biology, physics, and engineering.
+The scallop eye is a marvel of evolutionary adaptation, optimized for underwater vision and offering insights into the intersection of biology, physics, and engineering.
 Its unique combination of complex mirror design, guanine crystal structure, and multi-functional sensory input systems make it a prime example of nature’s ingenuity.
 Understanding these natural systems not only illuminates the scallop’s world but also offers inspiration for advancements in technology, from optical systems to surveillance and beyond.

 #### References
 <small>